bigskysoftware/_hyperscript/www/comparison.md

 ## <a name='trigger-an-event'>[Trigger An Event](#trigger-an-event)

-Pattern: trigger a custom event on another
+Pattern: trigger a custom event on another element in the DOM

 #### VanillaJS